 The Nubian protest demanded they be allowed to return to their ancestral land around the lake formed by the Aswan High Dam.

-Nubians, an ethnic minority that traces its roots back to an ancient civilization on the Nile, have been forcibly displaced four times in the last century, most recently in 1964 with the dam’s construction.
+Nubians trace their roots to an ancient civilization on the Nile.
+They were forcibly displaced four times in the last century.